-The BDIC and the Sahtu Business Development Centre provide joint client transactions in order to improve the financing options given to clients.
+The Sahtu Business Development Centre provide joint client transactions in order to improve the financing options given to clients.

-MAINTAIN A REGISTRY OF BUSINESSES ELIGIBLE UNDER BIP AND PROVIDE DDMI WITH ACCESS TO THAT DATA.
+MAINTAIN A REGISTRY OF BUSINESSES ELIGIBLE UNDER BIP and provide DDMI with ACCESS TO THAT DATA.

 GNWT Business Incentive Policy (BIP)